 Endocrinology, Diabetes and Metabolism Fellowship

-Research: During the second year of the program, fellows have the opportunity to conduct research at any of the three sponsoring institutions, as well as The Rockefeller University.
-Based on individual interest and past research experience, fellows may select mentors from a range of disciplines in both basic and clinical research.
-Our faculty’s research interests include thyroid cancer, diabetes mellitus, obesity, and calcium and bone metabolism.
-Division Chief, Dr. Imperato-McGinley, is the Principal Investigator of Weill Cornell's NIH-funded Clinical and Translational Science Center (CTSC).
-By the completion of their second year, fellows will have at least one paper prepared for publication in a peer-reviewed journal.
-An optional third year is devoted to further research training
+Research: During the second year of the program, at least 50% of the fellow’s time is protected for participation in academic research.
+Based on individual interest and on-going studies, fellows may select faculty mentors from any of the three sponsoring institutions.
+Program faculty are currently conducting research in the areas of thyroid cancer, diabetes mellitus, obesity, and calcium and bone metabolism.
+Concurrent with second-year research, fellows may pursue a certificate or master’s degree in clinical investigation from Weill Cornell’s NIH-funded Clinical and Translational Science Center (CTSC).
+By the completion of their second year, fellows are expected to have prepared at least one study for presentation at a national conference or publication in a peer-reviewed journal.
+As appropriate, fellows may choose to continue their training with an optional third year of fellowship (non-ACGME) devoted to further research.

 Lipids